SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 08 2 - Bk Vi/Bk Speaker RR - (companionway).

-09 3 - Wh Bl/Wh Antenna Power - (not used).
+09 3 - Wh Bl/Wh Antenna power - (not used).

-10 3 - Gn Bl/Yl Steering Wheel Control - (not used).
+10 3 - Gn Bl/Yl Auto steering wheel control - (not used).

-11 3 - Rd Rd Switched Power.
-(BKR 8, Media Power)
+11 3 - Rd Rd Switched power.
+(BKR 8, Media Player)

-12 3 - Bk Bn Mute Control. (not used).
+12 3 - Bk Bn Mute control. (not used).

 PIN # POWER